Nuh uh.

 What has seemed like an ordinary, inoffensive word to some, has long been a flag for many more.

 “I have to say, for me the word ‘normal’ has always jarred.
 I think particularly on hair products, it’s always irked.
 I mean what is ‘normal’?
-What is ‘normal’ hair?”, said British beauty editor Funmi Fetto on a recent episode of her beauty podcast, On Reflection.
+What is ‘normal’ hair?”, said British beauty editor Funmi Fetto on an episode of her beauty podcast, On Reflection.

 “For so long, the global beauty industry has thrived and profited by promoting and perpetuating euro-centric beauty ideals and we’re now in a place where we’re questioning so much of this.”